madvas/jsx-to-clojurescript/README.md

 ### Library API
 I won't write API here for 2 reasons:

 1. Not sure if this has many use cases as a library

-2. Core codebase is just ~200 very straightforward lines of code (gotta love Clojure :joy:)
+2. Core codebase is just ~200 very straightforward lines of code.
+You will get it very quickly, when you see it. (gotta love Clojure :purple_heart:)

 If interested, library is extendable, you can easily add other targets other than Om/Reagent (with a single function!)